webgpu/webgpufundamentals/webgpu/lessons/webgpu-uniforms.md

 iteration of the shader.
 You can set them to something else the next time you ask the GPU to execute the shader.

-We'll start again with the triangle example from [the first article](webgpu-fundamentals.html) and modify it to use some uniforms
+We'll start again with the triangle example from [the first article](webgpu-fundamentals.html) and modify it to use some uniforms.

 ```js
   const module = device.createShaderModule({